 - More modern: Reflects 8 years and 4 months of technical progress since the 1D launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the E-PL1 comes out slightly ahead of the 1D (11 : 10 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the E-PL1 emerges as the winner of the match-up (11 : 9 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 |Olympus E-PL1«||86/100||69/100||4/5||4.5/5||4.5/5||Feb 2010||599||-||Olympus E-PL1|

 |Canon 1D X Mark II« »||-||89/100||4.5/5||5/5||4.5/5||Feb 2016||5,999||Canon 1D X Mark II|